 Being exposed to secondhand smoke also increases the risk for heart attacks and lung cancer.

-Some people have genes that make quitting easier.
-Researchers have identified more than 200 genes in people who have successfully quit smoking.
-The discovery of these genes could lead to new smoking cessation therapies that target a person's specific genetic makeup.
+Some people have genes that make quitting harder or easier.
+Researchers have identified more than 200 genes that may contribute to the rate of success in quitting smoking.
+The discovery of these genes could theoretically lead to new smoking cessation therapies that target a person's specific genetic makeup.

-Methods of quitting smoking include counseling and support groups, nicotine patches, gums, lozenges, and sprays, smoking cessation pills, and slowly cutting back on the number of cigarettes smoked (incremental reduction).
+Methods of quitting smoking include counseling and support groups, nicotine patches, gums, lozenges, and sprays, e-cigarettes, smoking cessation pills, exercise, and slowly cutting back on the number of cigarettes smoked (incremental reduction).
+A combination approach may be most effective.
+Interventions may be administered in the workplace, or other organizations such as your local hospital or public health office.

 Nicotine Replacement Therapy

-Nicotine replacement therapy involves the use of products that provide low doses of nicotine, without the contaminants found in smoke.
+Nicotine replacement therapy involves the use of products that provide low doses of nicotine, without the toxic byproducts of tobacco burning found in smoke.
 The goal of therapy is to relieve cravings for nicotine and ease the symptoms of withdrawal.

 In general, nicotine replacement therapy benefits moderate-to-heavy smokers the most.
-However, it does appear somewhat helpful for light smokers (people who smoke fewer than 15 cigarettes a day).
+However, it also appears somewhat helpful for light smokers (people who smoke fewer than 15 cigarettes a day).

 All forms of nicotine replacement therapy can be effective in promoting smoking cessation.
-NRT increases the quit rate by 50-70% for at least 6 months or longer.
+NRT increases the quit rate by 50% to 60% for at least 6 months or longer.
 Most of the research is focused on adults, but adolescents may also benefit from NRT.

 Combining nicotine replacement therapies may be more effective than using one alone.
 For example, a combination of the nicotine patch and nicotine gum, nasal spray, or lozenge helps smokers go smoke-free for a longer period of time before relapsing.
 Adding bupropion to nicotine replacement therapy also increases the chance for success.